Profess0ro/div-5-jkpg/README.md

 Here is information how to contact me if there´s more content that the visitors want to see.

-# Features

-- <b>Team info:</b> on each teams page you can read every manager or teamleaders thoughts about the season of year 2024.
-- <b>Rescent scores:</b> See each teams rescent scores and follow a link to a game summary of each specific game.
-- <b>Standings:</b> There is a link to the association so the user can see the standings for this season.

 # User value